-In view of the downturn of the internet movie market, there were several industry bottlenecks, such as a slowdown in the growth of the number of online video users, a decline in the number of films released and the number of views.
-In 2024, against the backdrop of top-movie effect and fierce competition in the internet movie market, the Group is expected to focus on quality instead of quantity of investment in this field by adhering to the general principles of cost reduction and efficiency enhancement, quality improvement and quantity reduction, and work hard on forward-looking genres, professional cooperation teams, and accuracy of production and promotion, so as to optimize the Group's position in the internet movie market.
+Looking at the internet movie market in 2022, the censorship of the domestic internet movies was formally included in the management of administrative licencing matters, marking the entry of internet movie management from the era of filing and registration to the era of licensing, and the internet movie market will be further standardized, normalized and professionalization.
+In terms of movie genres, action movies continued to lead, and folklore, thriller and suspense genres became hot topics in 2022.
+However, there were several industry bottlenecks at the same time, such as a slowdown in the growth of the number of online video users, a decline in the number of films released and the number of views.
+According to the "2022 Annual Report of Internet Movie" published by Enlightent, the effective view counts of internet movies for the whole year decreased by 13% year-on-year, the industry concentration increased significantly, the number of movies with a shared box office of over RMB10 million decreased, and the vacancy in the leading market increased.
+In 2023, against the backdrop of increasingly mature and fierce competition in the internet movie market, the Group will focus on quality instead of quantity of investment in this field by adhering to the general principles of cost reduction and efficiency enhancement, quality improvement and quantity reduction, and work hard on forward-looking genres, professional cooperation teams, and accuracy of production and promotion, so as to optimize the Group's position in the internet movie market.